What you see: A red potato with dark patches on its skin; below the skin the potato has turned green.

 I cut off the green areas, with wide margins.
 Then I boiled the rest of this potato separately from a batch of potatoes with no evidence of greening.

 I tasted both types and couldn’t taste much of a difference.
 My husband’s taste test was entirely blind and he also couldn’t detect any extra bitter flavors from the green potato.
-At even a hint of bitterness, we would have dumped the potatoes and deemed them not fit for eating.
+At even a hint of a bitter taste, we would have dumped the tubers and deemed them not fit for eating.
 But they were fine.

 Olsen said our approach was entirely reasonable.
 Though, she said, she would have probably skipped a potato like this altogether, given how intense the greening was and that it covered maybe 20 percent of the potato.
 To be fair, I handled these very carefully and made sure to do a taste test, something that might not be practical for most people whipping up a quick dinner.